The New Terrance and Phillip Movie Trailer: Plot

 The boys discuss where they can find a television to watch the commercial breaks on.
 Cartman's house is being fumigated and Butters insists they cannot go to his house, so they go to Chef to watch on his new, hyper-modern plasma screen TV.
 To their disappointment, the trailer is not shown during the first commercial break.
 When Chef tries to demonstrate some of the functionalities of his new TV, he accidentally transforms it into an ED-209-like robot, which goes on a rampage through South Park.
 During the remainder of the episode, Chef follows the destructive television around while talking to customer service on his cellphone in an effort to deprogram the machine.
 The boys go to watch TV at the local bar, only to be kicked out for being underage.
 They then arrive at Shady Acres, South Park's retirement home, where they manage to catch the second commercial break, but the trailer is again not aired.
-The elderly grow annoyed with the boys and force them out by simultaneously farting.
+The elderly grow annoyed with the boys and force them out by simultaneously releasing their bowels.

 In desperation, they try to brave the fumes at Cartman's house, but this proves unbearable.
 The boys decide to head back to Stan's house to use an old black-and-white television which Stan remembers having.
 Upon arriving at the front door, Butters realizes he never gave Shelly her tampons.
 Before they can enter the house, they are washed away by a large tidal wave of Shelly's menstrual blood.
 The boys then resort to watching TV with a group of crack-addicted homeless people, only to be attacked by Chef's rampaging television-robot which blasts away the device.
 With nowhere else to go, the boys ask Butters why they cannot watch at his house.
 Butters explains that his parents are out of town and he does not have a babysitter.
-Stunned for a few seconds by this revelation, they hurriedly rush to Butters' house (with Stan saying: "We'll kill Butters later!"), arriving just in time to view the last commercial break, wherein the trailer is finally shown.
+Stunned for a few seconds and enraged by this revelation, they hurriedly rush to Butters' house (with Stan saying: "We'll kill Butters later!"), arriving just in time to view the last commercial break, wherein the trailer is finally shown.
 The trailer is anticlimactic: it features a textual announcement in the form of words flying at the screen, followed by a few seconds of Terrance and Phillip at a ranch wearing cowboy hats and farting.
 It shows almost nothing of the actual film.
 Nevertheless, the boys are ecstatic over finally getting to see the trailer after all.

-Meanwhile, Chef is still on the phone with the customer service line, unsuccessfully trying to stop his TV.
+Meanwhile, Chef is still on the phone with the customer service line, unsuccessfully trying to stop his killer TV.